-Click here to learn more
+Click here to learn more about

-GAMMAGARD LIQUID [Immune Globulin Infusion (Human)] 10% is indicated as replacement therapy for primary humoral immunodeficiency (PI) in adult and pediatric patients ≥2 years and as a maintenance therapy to improve muscle strength and disability in adult patients with Multifocal Motor Neuropathy (MMN).
+GAMMAGARD LIQUID [Immune Globulin Infusion (Human)] 10% is indicated as a replacement therapy for primary humoral immunodeficiency (PI) in adult and pediatric patients two years of age or older, as maintenance therapy to improve muscle strength and disability in adult patients with Multifocal Motor Neuropathy (MMN).
+Click here to learn more about an additional neuromuscular indication.

 Diagnosing and Treating Multifocal Motor Neuropathy (MMN)